 Playground Sessions has great lessons for novice and advanced players.
 This software uses a modern interface and impressive list of popular songs to keep you engaged.VIEW DEAL ON Playground Sessions

 With Playground Sessions you learn through being immersed in the world of piano, which is a great way to keep students engaged.
 You learn the basics of playing before you cover theory, which stops you from feeling overwhelmed.
-There are plenty of music theory lessons embedded in the lesson plans, but this software does a good job of directly associating those important tenets of music theory with a relatable song.
+There are plenty of music theory lessons embedded in the lesson plans, but this software does a good job of directly associating those important tenets of music theory with a well-known song.

-An online piano lesson site that with low subscription fees and small easy lessons
+An online piano lesson site with low subscription fees and engaging lessons

 Piano Marvel is great if you’re looking for the best low-cost online piano lessons.
 Lessons are split into small and manageable chunks which is great as learning piano can be overwhelming.
 You can use any MIDI-compatible keyboard to take the interactive piano lessons and track your progress through the lesson plan.
 There’s rewards to keep you motivated and lessons are set up like games.

-Great online piano lessons for a MIDI and acoustic piano
+Great online piano lessons for younger pianists and less experienced users

 Flowkey has a modern and easy-to-use interface that makes it easy to jump around and choose a lesson plan or song to learn.
 A quick assessment of your skill level at the beginning of the setup process is designed to give you a good starting point in the curriculum.